 BA, Queen's University, Canada, 1995

 After completing my DPhil, I started to work in a therapeutic community for patients with personality disorder and complex needs, and have divided my time between philosophy and the clinic ever since.
-More recently, I have started working as an independent consultant, developing and delivering training based on my research as part of a Department of Health and Ministry of Justice initiative to increase knowledge and skills working with personality disorder and promote a more enabling and rehabilitative environment in prisons.
+More recently, I have started working as an independent consultant, developing and delivering training based on my research to mental health professionals and prision officers.
 Although I am at core an analytic philosopher, my research is inter-disciplinary and I am deeply committed to using philosophy to make a difference to people’s lives.

-I am currently a Wellcome Trust Biomedical Ethics Clinical Research Fellow at the Oxford Centre for Neuroethics, and a Fellow of All Souls College, Oxford.
+I am also a Fellow of All Souls College, Oxford.

 Philosophy of mind and psychiatry